How to better manage your finances during times of runaway inflation

 While adding several years to your mortgage might not be the ideal scenario, it could buy you the time you need until your financial situation improves.

-“Then, when your monthly cash flow gets more manageable, you can start increasing your mortgage payments and reduce your amortization period once again,” continues Mara.
+“Then, when your monthly cash flow gets more manageable, you can start increasing your mortgage payments and reduce your amortization period once again,” continues Nick.
 “That’s where having lump sum (payment) options can provide you with the flexibility to adapt according to your financial challenges, needs, or goals.
 In fact, there are all kinds of mortgage options available to you.
 Knowing what they are and how to utilize them can provide you with the financial breathing room you need, especially during challenging times.”

 In addition to your mortgage, look for ways to cut costs on other debt obligations.

-“High-interest loans and credit cards can also cause a serious drain on a person’s monthly finances,” explains Mara.
+“High-interest loans and credit cards can also cause a serious drain on a person’s monthly finances,” explains Nick.
 “During periods of high inflation, that debt drain can happen all the more quickly.
 But sometimes you’ve got to fight debt with debt to prevent your finances from spiraling out of control.
 Taking out a debt consolidation loan, for example, could be the debt solution you need to eliminate multiple balances and interest rates in favour of making just one monthly payment—usually at a much lower rate of interest.”

 A debt consolidation loan offers a variety of immediate benefits: